itdxer/neupy/README.rst

 NeuPy v0.4.0
 ============

 NeuPy is a Python library for Artificial Neural Networks.
+NeuPy supports many different types of Neural Networks from a simple perceptron to deep learning models.

 .. image:: site/_static/img/mnist-solution-code.png
     :width: 80%